Learn tips and tricks for growing rosemary.

 Plant rosemary so it gets full sun.
 Rosemary hails from the Mediterranean, which means it can survive heat, drought, and salt spray.
 Herbs from this region also demand good drainage, so use soil that's light and well-drained.
 Some gardeners mix a handful of fine limestone gravel, small pebbles, or chicken grit into planting holes to improve drainage.

-When growing rosemary in planting beds, mix 3 inches of Miracle-Gro® Garden Soil for Vegetables & Herbs into the top 6 to 8 inches of soil to add nutrients and provide better drainage.
-In raised beds, blend equal parts of garden soil and potting mix.
-When planting rosemary in containers, make sure they're at least 14 inches across, and fill them Miracle-Gro® Potting Mix (garden soil is too heavy and dense for pots).
+When growing rosemary in planting beds, mix 3 inches of aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil into the top 6 inches of soil to add nutrients and provide better drainage.
+When planting rosemary in containers, make sure they're at least 14 inches across, and fill them Miracle-Gro® Performance Organics™ All Purpose Container Mix.
+Like the in-ground soil, it's made with top quality compost, but it's lighter and fluffier—just right for pots.
+If you're planting in raised beds, use 100 percent organic Miracle-Gro® Raised Bed Soil, which is just the right texture and weight for raised bed growing.

 The best time of year for planting rosemary in the ground depends on where you live-spring is ideal in cold-winter regions, fall in warmer regions.